Creating a FastCS Driver#

 FastCS Methods#

 The applied voltage for each ramp is also available with the V? command, but the value is an array with each element corresponding to a ramp.
 Here it will be simplest to manually fetch the array in the parent controller and pass each value into ramp controller.
-This can be done with a scan method - these are called at a defined rate, similar to the update method of handlers.
+This can be done with a scan method - these are called at a defined rate, similar to the update method of an AttributeIO.

-Creating attributes is intended to be a simple API covering most use cases, but where more flexibility is needed wrapped controller methods can be useful to avoid adding complexity to the handlers to handle a small subset of attributes.
+Creating attributes is intended to be a simple API covering most use cases, but where more flexibility is needed wrapped controller methods can be useful to avoid adding complexity to the IO to handle a small subset of attributes.
 It is also useful for implementing higher level logic on top of the attributes that expose the API of a device directly.
 For example, it would be useful to have a single button to stop all of the ramps at the same time.
 This can be done with a command method.
 These are similar to scan methods except that they create an API in transport layer in the same way an attribute does.

 Add a method with a @command decorator to set enabled to false in every ramp controller.